BONURI/dsi202/README.md

 ## User Stories and User Steps

 ### Tenant user story:
-**As a tenant**, I want to view the details of the room's amenities so that I can plan to purchase additional items appropriately.
+Tenants can find suitable accommodations at affordable prices and view room amenities in detail to plan for additional purchases appropriately.

 ### User Steps:
 1. Start by searching for a room using keywords such as dormitory name, price range, or preferred location.